-- 3.3.1 Instrumentation is to be fitted to the dummy in accordance with Section 4.1. - 3.3.2 The THOR dummy shall be equipped with a modified spine box set to the 'slouched' position which is equivalent to $+9^{\circ}$. - 3.3.3 THOR neck shields shall not be used for the driver. - 3.3.4 For H-point positioning, the tool defined in SBL-A shall be used. - 3.3.5 THOR shall be clothed with formfitting cotton stretch pants which must not cover the dummy's knees.
-The torso shall be clothed with the jacket only. - 3.3.6 The feet of the THOR shall be fitted with rubber soled shoes equivalent to those specified in MIL-S13192 rev P, size 11EEE.
+- 3.3.1 Instrumentation is to be fitted to the dummy in accordance with Section 4.1. - 3.3.2 The THOR dummy shall be equipped with a modified spine box set to the 'slouched' position which is equivalent to $+9^{\circ}$. - 3.3.3 THOR neck shields shall not be used for the driver. - 3.3.4 Where the OEM identifies an issue before testing, the THOR dummy shall be equipped with the modified shoulder pad as defined in TB 029.
+The modified shoulder pad shall be used for all vehicles published from 1st Jan 2023. - 3.3.5 Care must be taken when fitting the THOR dummy jacket to ensure that the jacket is fitted correctly around the shoulder pads - 3.3.6 For H-point positioning, the tool defined in SBL-A shall be used. - 3.3.7 THOR shall be clothed with formfitting cotton stretch pants which must not cover the dummy's knees.
+The torso shall be clothed with the jacket only. - 3.3.8 The feet of the THOR shall be fitted with rubber soled shoes equivalent to those specified in MIL-S13192 rev P, size 11EEE.